For everyone who has lived longer than 8 years (45 min)

 Katarina Taikon and her family

-All the Roma called him “the great Istvan Taikon” and everyone listened to him.
+All Romas called him “the great Istvan Taikon” and they all listened to him.
 But then there was a revolution in Russia.
-The great Istvan Taikon was so rich that he could buy false passports to all of his 15 cousins and their families, so that they could travel over the border and escape to Sweden.
+Since the great Istvan Taikon was rich, he could buy fake passports to all his 15 cousins and their families so they could flee to Sweden.

-And still he was well off and had seven wagons with fairground equipment.
+And still he was wealthy and owned seven wagons with tivoli equipment.

 Katarina was born just before World War II.
-Sweden did not want the Roma in the country, but could not actively expel them, so instead they were denied ration cards, permission to stay in the same place for more than three weeks, education and the right to a permanent residence, in the hope that they would leave Sweden voluntarily.
-Taikon’s Tivoli (fairground) was set on fire three times, and he died without any means.
-Our performance relates Katarina's own story about her childhood.
+Sweden did not want Romas in their land, but could not actively expel them, so they were denied ration cards, staying in the same place for more than 3 weeks, schooling and the right to permanent residence in the hope that they would leave Sweden of their own volition.
+Taikon’s Tivoli was set on fire three times, and he died impoverished.

 She died in 1996.

-The Katitzi books have been translated into several languages.
-A television series and a record with her stories have been made in the past.
+The Katitzi books have been translated into a variety of languagesm and both a television series and a record with her stories, has been created.